albertstarfield/N10-Kernel-KVM-source/README.md

-# ThunderStormS Kernel for Samsung Galaxy :
+# Trailblazer Kernel for:
-# S10 & Note10 devices
+# Note 10 Devices

-Kernel Project by Team ThunderStorms
+Kernel Project by me personally forked from ThunderStorms Team

 ThunderStorms kernel is based on Cruel Kernel - big thanks and credits to Cruel Kernel Team.